 Fast Pay Health specialists review accounts receivable aging claims daily to see why open balances are outstanding.
 We can help you reduce the number of hours you spend each day on the phone with insurance companies, so you can see more patients and increase revenue.
 We also verify receipt of claims with insurance companies.

-By focusing on the tips above, you can greatly reduce the number of claims that end up unpaid.
+By focusing on the tips listed above, you can greatly reduce the number of claims that end up unpaid.
 Our goal at Fast Pay Health is to balance your aging to where the bulk consists of fresh claims that grow smaller in numbers as they age.